public-accountability/littlesis-main/ansible/README.md

 *app*  Runs the LittleSis rails app.

 *database* is a mariadb database server.
+Both the rails app and the wordpress use this database.

 *replicant* is a replication of the database, primarily used as a backup.

-*wordpress* run our two wordpress sites.
+*wordpress* runs our two wordpress sites.

 ## Setting up your own computer